Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression

 \subsection{Surface Estimation Front-End}

 In this section, we review Bayesian Hilbert map (BHM) \cite{bhm2017 } and describe our extensions to achieve efficient updates, sign prediction, and surface point extraction.

-1) {\bf Review of Bayesian Hilbert Map}: BHM learns a continuous log-odds field $l(\bfx)$ using kernel regression in the Hilbert space.
+1) {\bf Review of Bayesian Hilbert Map}: BHM learns a continuous log-odds field $l(\bfx)$ using kernel regression in Hilbert space.
 The log-odds $l(\bfx)$ at position $\bfx$ is the ratio between the probabilities of being occupied and being free.
 BHM uses linear regression to learn the log-odds field, $l(\bfx)=\bfw^\top\bfphi(\bfx)$, with weights $\bfw$ and features $\bfphi(\bfx)$.
-To obtain the features, a query position $\bfx$ is mapped into Hilbert space using an RBF kernel $k(\cdot, \cdot)$ evaluated with respect to a set of hinged points $\{\tilde{\bfx}_i\}_{i=1}^{M}$ organized in a grid structure:
+To obtain the features, a query $\bfx$ is mapped into Hilbert space using a radial basis function (RBF) kernel $k(\cdot, \cdot)$ evaluated with respect to a set of hinged points $\{\tilde{\bfx}_i\}_{i=1}^{M}$ organized in a grid structure: